datacamp/pythonwhat/docs/source/simple_tests/test_object.md

 #### Manually define a converter

-As explained in the [Processes article](https://github.com/datacamp/pythonwhat/wiki/Processes), objects are extracted from their respected processes by 'dilling' and 'undilling' them.
+As explained in the [Processes article](../expression_tests.md), objects are extracted from their respected processes by 'dilling' and 'undilling' them.
 However, you can manually set a 'converter' with the `set_converter()` function.
 This will override the default dilling and undilling behavior, and enables you to make simplified representations of custom objects, testing only exactly what you want to test.
-Learn more about it [here](https://github.com/datacamp/pythonwhat/wiki/Processes).

 **NOTE**: Behind the scenes, `pythonwhat` has to fetch the value of objects from sub-processes.
 The required 'dilling' and 'undilling' can cause issues for exotic objects.
-For more information on this and possible errors that can occur, read the [Processes article](https://github.com/datacamp/pythonwhat/wiki/Processes).
+For more information on this and possible errors that can occur, read the [Processes article](../expression_tests.md).